jdiph051/aws-elastic-beanstalk-express-js-sample/README.md

 This repository contains a sample Node.js web application built using [Express](https://expressjs.com/), to be used in Di_Data CI/CD Pipeline..!!

+# Prerequisites:-

+○ A Github account
+○ A sample application to be deployed
+○ AWS Elastic Beanstalk
+○ AWS CodeBuild
+○ AWS CodePipeline

 # Github

 Create a code repository containing a simple Node.js web app to trigger a continuous delivery pipeline